Shopify/slate/docs/theme-scaffold/index.md

 ## JavaScript helpers

-Slate provides helper scripts to promote accessibility and make working with theme images, currencies, and product variants easier.
+Slate provides a number of helper scripts and vendor scripts.
 The base folder names can be changed to suit your workflow.
 If changing or adding folders, make sure to update the `require` statement in `theme.js` to `// =require new-folder/script.js`.

 ```
 scripts/